gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 ### Goal

-End-to-end chat: user logs in with Google, types a message, backend relays it to GPT-4o, response streams back.
+End-to-end chat: user logs in with Google, types a message, backend relays it to GPT-4o, response returns (non-streaming).

 ---